The 10 Very Best Things to Do in Warsaw, Poland

 Stroll around Łazienki Park

-And if you’re lucky, you might get sight of a cute red squirrel!
+And if you’re lucky, you might get a sight of a cute red squirrel!
 They are friendly, provided they think you have something to feed them!

 Things to Do in Warsaw 082